Shopstar Design System

 DISCOVER

-I conducted interviews with the Senior UX Designer, Lead Designer, and Front-End Developers to identify their needs and challenges with the existing workflow.
+Interviews were conducted with the Senior UX Designer, Lead Designer, and Front-End Developers to uncover workflow issues.

 Secured funding